acstud/lab1/README.md

 copy-paste the code without modifications.
 After we talk to you about this, it seems like you can not explain the code either.
 You have included a source.
-  * Our verdict: not plagiarism, but your grade is zero.
+  * Our verdict: not formally plagiarism, as you have stated your source, but your grade is zero because you didn't learn anything.
   * Reason: it is not your work, so we cannot grade you; you will not receive any points.
   * Consequence: you will have to do some form of resit and not repeat